We are huge fans of bone broth. It’s great for your gut health, but more importantly, it has a rich amino acid profile that does your body good.

 Before we go into detail about the amino acid profile, let’s discuss bone broth as a viable protein source for vegetarians.
 Most people who make broth use bones with much of the meat intact.
 For non-meat eaters, broth with the bones only provides a viable source of nutrient-packed amino acids.

 We realize that bones are still part of the animal, which may cause hesitation among the most dedicated vegans.
 However, we do believe it’s good to allow a bit of wiggle room in your diet.
 A little bit of flexibility may help you get some valuable micro and macronutrients that may be otherwise absent in a plant-based diet.
+(In short, it’s better to not be deficient in nutrients and get them from a “natural” source over supplementation.)

 The Four Major Amino Acids in Bone Broth

-Okay, on to the meat and potatoes of the article.
 Bone broth is especially rich in these four amino acids: arginine, glycine, proline, and glutamine.
 These are considered “conditional” amino acids; this is not to be confused with non-essential amino acids.
 “Conditional” in this sense means your body is able to produce them unless it’s under some sort of duress, such as illness or hormonal imbalance.

-We must stress, though, that these amino acids in bone broth play essential roles.
+We must stress, though, that the amino acids in bone broth play essential roles.
 Being non-essential or conditional does not mean you don’t need to actively seek them in your diet.
 Any bodily disturbance can inhibit natural production, thus causing deficiency.

 Dilated blood vessels also mean more nutrient and oxygen flow to the heart.
 A 2000 research showed that arginine reduced heart rate and improved hemodynamics.
 In layman’s terms, that means a healthier circulatory system and reduced risk of congestive heart failure.